luraess/julia-parallel-course-EGU21/README.md

 2. [Running the scripts](#running-the-scripts) from the course repository.

-> 👉 **Note: This course relies on Julia v1.6**.
-The install configuration are tested on a MacBook Pro running macOS 10.15.7, a Linux GPU server running Ubuntu 20.04 LTS and a Linux GPU server running CentOS 8.
+> 👉 **Note: This course was developed and tested on Julia v1.6.
+It should work with any Julia version ≥v1.6**.
+The install configuration were tested on a MacBook Pro running macOS 10.15.7, a Linux GPU server running Ubuntu 20.04 LTS and a Linux GPU server running CentOS 8.

-## Installing Julia v1.6
+## Installing Julia v1.6 (or later)
 Check you have an active internet connexion and [download Julia v1.6](https://julialang.org/downloads/) for your platform following the install directions provided under **\[help\]** if needed.

 Alternatively, open a terminal and download the binaries (select the one for your platform):